14.5. Principles of classification and finding the correct class for specific items

 For example:

-Class 41: entertainment services provided in virtual environments
+Class 41: Entertainment services provided in virtual environments

-Class 42: hosting virtual environments
+Class 42: Hosting virtual environments

 Classification of services in a virtual environment must be carefully considered.
 IP Australia is taking an approach which considers the impact of the service in the real world.